helidon-io/helidon/docs/modules/data-jdbc/imperative.md

         .build();
 ```

-An immutable configuration can be retained as a prototype and later passed to
+When an application needs to retain or share an immutable client configuration,
+`buildPrototype()` produces a `JdbcClientConfig` that can later be supplied to
 `JdbcClient.create`:

 ```java